$28.02 – $280.20

 When using as a Powder it can be made into a gruel by mixing a small amount with water.
-Add ¼ to ½ teaspoon of Slippery Elm mixture to one cup and boil, simmering gently for 15 minutes.
+Add ¼ to ½ teaspoon of Slippery Elm mixture to one cup of warm to cool water, steep for 15 minutes.
 Drink up to three cups a day.

 To use as a poultice mix a little Powder with a little water and make into a paste.
 Apply poultice to area you are working on as well as spread over your dressing.
 Then cover with a hot water bottle and towel and keep it warm.